chesterbr/chesterbr.github.io/_posts/2018-05-21-replacing-a-nintendo-switch-pro-controller-analog-stick.markdown

 [![click to enlarge](/img/2018/05/joystick_2.jpg){: .center }](/img/2018/05/joystick_2_l.jpg)

 The white screws go on the back plate, all other screws are the black ones (didn't check the handles, since the screws stayed in place).
-Take your time and you should have the controller working just as new, for just a few bucks and a bit of time (which you'd be wasting on a game anyway).
+Be gentle, and you should have the controller working just like new, for just a few bucks and a bit of time (which you'd be wasting on a game anyway if the controller wasn't busted 😛).